farces/acme-f5-deploy/README.md

   "parent_cssl": "/Common/clientssl"
 }
 ```
-* f5host: may be a single IP address, or multiple separated by commas.
+* f5host: a dict {host:, port:} of appliances to connect to.
+If port is ommitted it defaults to 443.
 * f5acct and f5pw: shared credentials for all hosts at this stage.
 * create_cssl: boolean- create client SSL profile on F5 - default is true.
 * f5partition: partition to crete CSSL in - default is Common. **Only include partition name without leading or trailing slashes.**